zommiommy/arbitrary_rust/README.md

 and tuples from 0 to 5 elements, and of-course nesting of any of these types.
 In the future I might add other types and containers.

-The next step will be introducing automatic derivation with `#[derive(Arbitrary)]`, once I figure out were people hide the documentation about procedural macros.

 # Examples

 Reproducibility yay.